 For millennia, before commercial yeast was available in neat little packets, the leaven was made from a mixture of rye flour, raw honey and water.
 It's so easy to make yourself, and then you keep it in the fridge, feeding it periodically with more rye and honey; then you add it to your healthy flour.

-This natural fermentation of the bread dough is what helps break down the proline that causes gluten intolerance in many, and the phytic acid in the bran that binds minerals.
+This natural fermentation of the bread dough is what helps break down the proline that causes gluten intolerance in many, and the phytic acid in the bran that binds minerals like iron and calcium.
+With Tired all the Time syndrome becoming endemic in Western women, eating mineral rich foods, but also combining them correctly to enhance the absorption of those nutrients is important.

 You have to use unchlorinated water which would kill the yeast cells and lactobacilli.
 Probably contributes to killing us too, but then typhoid and cholera also kill.
 Harvesting your own rainwater is the best choice of all.